OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

     4. Declare the error in an extension if the error only happens in such extension or child contracts.

   * Custom error names should not be declared twice along the library to avoid duplicated identifier declarations when inheriting from multiple contracts.

+* Functions with multiple return values should use named return values for clarity, even if the function uses an explicit `return` statement.